xeon1989/qdlink-android/Playground/test.md

 Flash your Proton X50 IHU to ATLAS version 617v1 / 618v1

-Before you start:
+Before You Start:
-- Flashing firmware come with risk.
-Proceed with caution, exercise due diligence.
+- Flashing firmware comes with risk.
+Proceed with caution and exercise due diligence.
-- No warranty.
-If you screw up, find your way out.
+- No warranty from me.
+If you broke your IHU, you will need to find your way out.

-Why would you wanted to flash your IHU?
+Why Would You Want to Flash Your IHU?
-- Your IHU stucked on version 581 and failed to update by OTA.
+- You might want to flash your IHU if it is stucked on version 581 and cannot be updated via OTA.
-- You updated to version 617 / 618 after 2-Mar-2023 but you wanted to install your own apps.
+- You may have updated to version 617 / 618 after 2-Mar-2023 and you wanted to install your own apps.

 Prerequisites:
-- IHU with Hardware version 0090 or 0200, Firmware version GKUI 317, ATLAS 571/617.
+- IHU with Hardware version 0090 or 0200, Firmware version GKUI 379, ATLAS 581/617.
 - USB drive formatted with FAT32 file system.
 - A device to download and copy files to USB drive.
 - (optional) A cup of coffee to stay alert.